-Consulates in Minnesota — Review the three consulates available in Minnesota and get an overview about the 18 countries which comprise the Minnesota Consular Corps.
+Consulates in Minnesota — Review the three consulates available in Minnesota and get an overview of the 30 countries that comprise the Minnesota Consular Corps.

 Dollar Works 2 — Teach others how to manage their personal finances and make sound decisions with money.
 Resources in English and Spanish.

 Supporting Agriculture Workers from Mexico: Balancing Work and Family Demands — University of Minnesota Extension and Department of Family Social Science — Short videos, lesson plans, and activities help agriculture-sector employers better understand and support their workers from Spanish-speaking countries.

 Additional Resources for Latino Families and Their Employers — Lists online resources in the areas of education and literacy, interpreting, human rights and immigration, and more.